 System 1 will slam the door shut on anything that doesn’t agree with its purpose, especially in stressful times.
 So a client will not respond to reassuring words that run counter to their Identity Beliefs.

-“Come on, Ananya; You’ll Be Fine”
+“Come On, Ananya, You’ll Be Fine”

-“Come on, Ananya, you’ll be fine.
-Look at all the friendly faces in the audience.”
+Come on, Ananya, you’ll be fine.
+Look at all the friendly faces in the audience.

-However, if the friend worked with Ananya’s Edited Reality, she might get through to her.
+If the friend worked with Ananya’s Edited Reality, she might get through to her.
 For example, if she had Rapport with Ananya, she might say;

-“You look nervous, Ananya, and I guess it isn’t easy to… notice all the friendly faces in the audience”.
+“You look nervous, Ananya, and I guess it isn’t easy to… notice all the friendly faces in the audience.”

-It starts with a Pacing Statement;
+It starts with a Pacing Statement:

-“You look nervous, Anaya…
+“You look nervous, Ananya…”

-It has a ‘Flow Word’ within it;
+It has a ‘Flow Word’ within it:

 “And”.

-It has a ‘Resistance Breaker’;
+It has a ‘Resistance Breaker’:

 “… I guess it isn’t easy to…”

-Which creates an ‘Embedded Command’;
+Which creates an ‘Embedded Command’:

 “… notice all the friendly faces in the audience”.

-Because of The Pacing Statement and Flow Word, this phrase matches Ananya’s state of mind.
-And so she would ‘go with the flow’ of the statement and accept the instruction to notice the friendly faces.
-And so the friend’s words helpfully shift her Edited Reality.
+Because of the Pacing Statement and Flow Word, this phrase matches Ananya’s reality, and her System 1 could relax.
+And so she is more likely to go with the flow of the statement and accept the instruction to notice the friendly faces.

-If our inspiring messages are going to get through…
+If our inspiring messages are going to get through, they need to be ‘in accord’ with our client’s beliefs.

-… they need to be ‘in accord’ with our client’s beliefs.
-One way to do this is for us to reflect our client’s reality, even if your aim runs counter to it.
+One way to do this is to reflect your client’s reality, even when your aim points somewhere else.

 We’ll take a closer look at Flow Words and then return to Eddard and show how they influenced his magical words with Jacqui.